Carleman Estimates for Backward Anisotropic Stochastic Parabolic Equations with General Dynamic Boundary Conditions and Applications: Introduction and Main Results

-\end{rmk} \begin{rmk} The surface diffusion term \( \nabla_\Gamma \cdot (\mathcal{A}_\Gamma \nabla_\Gamma y_\Gamma) \) on the boundary in \eqref{1.4} plays a crucial role in deriving the Carleman estimate \eqref{1.3}, specifically in the proof of Lemma \ref{lm2.2}—Step 2 in Appendix \ref{appA}.
-This term is essential for absorbing the following problematic integral from the right-hand side:
+\begin{rmk} The surface diffusion term ``\( \displaystyle\sum_{j,k=1}^N D_j\Big(a_\Gamma^{jk}(x) D_k z_\Gamma\Big) \, dt \)'' in the boundary equation of \eqref{1.1gen} plays a crucial role in the derivation of the Carleman estimate \eqref{1.3}, in particular in Step~2 of the proof of Lemma~\ref{lm2.2}.
+This term is essential for absorbing the following problematic boundary integral: